jessiejames/jessiejames.github.io/projects/ggj.md

   - Unity
   - Global Game Jam 2018
   - Open Source
-  - Hackathon
-summary: The Global Game Jam is an annual hackathon.
+summary: Global Game Jam is an annual game design competition.
+Check out the game created by my team: the RUNba Rush.
 ---

 <br>

-## A Meteor Web Application that benefits the UH student community
+### RUNba Rush
+## *These days EVERYTHING is a choking hazard for babies. *
+## *Help this preoccupied babysitter transmit the right signals to malfunctioning RUNba sweepers before the toddler meets sudden death! *
 <br><br>

 <div class="ui image">